asuh/front-end-macos/readme.md

 Running this command will return a long string, separated by `:`, of various paths to services you can reference using line commands.
 If you install one of the services like Node and typing `npm` doesn't work, for example, use the above command to check to make sure you see a reference to the path to Node.

 In my recent past, I've had issues with Composer's path not being set in the system path.
-I needed it to run Valet, which I talk about later in the document.
+I needed it to run Laravel Valet, which I talk about later in the document.
 In order to use Valet, I added Composer to the system path using the following command:

     export PATH=$PATH:/Users/[username]/.composer/vendor/bin